lmullen/gender/README.md

 To install this package, first install [devtools][].

-Then run the following command:
+Then run the following commands, which will install the gender package and its accompanying data package.:

     devtools::install_github("ropensci/gender")
+    devtools::install_github("lmullen/gender-data-pkg")

 ## Using the package